Organisers

-The SHPF X-Scotia Hike & Fly events are organised by a team of volunteers, led by Neil Rollings.
+The SHPF X-Scotia Hike & Fly event is organised by a team of volunteers, led by Neil Rollings.

 Event Format

-Both races will begin on the Saturday morning – exact timings will be confirmed at the race briefing on the Friday evening.
-For the one-day event, competitors must return to the central event base camp before the designated cutoff on the Saturday evening.
+The race will begin on the Saturday morning, and end on the Sunday evening – exact timings will be confirmed at the race briefing on the Friday evening.

-The 2-day race is an overnight ‘vol-biv’ style race where participants are encouraged to spend Saturday night in the mountains during a mandatory rest period.
-The following morning, competitors continue to tag peaks but must make it back to Base Camp before the race ends.
+The race is an overnight ‘vol-biv’ style race where participants are encouraged to spend Saturday night in the mountains during a mandatory rest period.
+The following morning, the race restarts at a predefined time.

-Scoring will be done by Flymaster GPS tracking and failure to make it back to base on time will result in points being deducted.
+Scoring will use Geo Tracks live GPS trackers, and failure to make it back to base/goal on time will result in points being deducted.

 Pilots’ Responsibility